 In 1982 I took pictures at the Plexus performance space in Chelsea and I was the first to document Plexus events on an ongoing basis and following Plexus on the Lower East Side and then in Rome.

 In 1985 I performed in the multilayered Plexus event Goya Time.

-Since 1986 I created a kind of iconic Marilyn Monroe character, "performing" and taking Polaroid photos of what was happening on stage.
+Since 1986 I created a kind of iconic Marilyn Monroe character, "performing" and taking polaroid photos of what was happening on stage.
+In the early 80's I continued to experiment with photo self layered Plexus event Goya Time.